jamescox-dev/jamescox.info/content/portfolio/unicorn-valley/index.md

 {{< figure src="/portfolio/unicorn-valley/feature-graphic.jpg" >}}

-Unicorn Valley was a project I stated to see the process of developing a simple game from start to finish.
+Unicorn Valley was a project I started to see the process of developing a simple game from start to finish.
 I wanted to work through all the stages, from design, development, deployment, and maintenance.
 Unicorn Valley is a casual game, with simple controls and game play.
-It's graphical style is designed to mimics old children's cartoons with simple heavy out-lined graphics and bright flat colours.
+It's graphical style is designed to mimic old children's cartoons with simple heavy out-lined graphics and bright flat colours.

 ### Links
 [Unicorn Valley on Google Play](https://play.google.com/store/apps/details?id=org.bimblewizard.unicornvalley)